LISTEN TO THIS ARTICLE

 The Human Intervention Cliff

-There's no graceful degradation.
-Either autonomous recovery works immediately or the system is stuck until a human intervenes.
+There's limited graceful degradation.
+Either the programmatic path catches the failure quickly, or the system needs human intervention.
 This is the coordination cliff, and it's a direct result of treating coordination as a separate concern from task execution.

 The same cliff appears in production deployments where agents meet real-world constraints, except there the failure boundary is even less predictable.